Lighthouse at night with spotlight beam . This is a 3d render illustration.

 Do you find yourself questioning some of your life-decisions?

-Notice the same self-sabotating patterns repeating in your work and personal relationships?
+Notice the same self-sabotaging patterns repeating in your work and personal relationships?

 Are you asking yourself, how did I end up here again?